AnaliaMok/vue-wordpress-themes/vue-jsx/README.md

-# Vue Classic
+# Vue JSX

-Boilerplate theme integrating Vue with a standard WordPress installation.
+Boilerplate theme for integrating Vue with a standard WordPress installation.

+__Provides JSX support__ out of the box.

 ## Setup
 * Make sure to use the latest version of node (10.15.0)